duzhewang/ProgrammingNotes/SQL.md

 *****************************************************

-SELECT - extracts data from a database
+- SELECT: extracts data from a database
+``select column1, column2 from table_name ``

 UPDATE - updates data in a database
 DELETE - deletes data from a database
 INSERT INTO - inserts new data into a database